Bodger.org

 The most beautiful arrangement is a pile of things poured out at random. —Heraclitus of Ephesus, Fragment 57

 My name is Chris Black.
 I spend my days studying plant biology at the University of Illinois.
 I'm a biology nerd all the time, a computer programmer in occasional bursts, and a mostly non-practicing bodger.
-I grew up in Wisconsin on the northern edge of the Driftless Area, went to school and climbed rocks and drank amazing amounts of coffee in Portland, Oregon, and I am now in Urbana, Illinois trying to remember which way the rain comes from and learning to live in the flatlands.
+I grew up in Wisconsin on the northern edge of the Driftless Area, went to school and climbed rocks and drank a lot of coffee in Portland, Oregon, and I am now in Urbana, Illinois trying to remember which way the rain comes from and learning to live in the flatlands.

 There's not much organization here.
 For the most part, I compose stuff that I think the world might enjoy seeing and then I chuck it into the mess.
 It's all there for your viewing pleasure, if you can find it.